All Episodes

 What's he done?

-He got the aids, and then had sex with every woman in every city.
+He got the AIDS and then had sex with every woman in every city.

-Is this what we want our kids?
+Is this what we want to get?

 CNN on the case, a list of every achievement.